 Creating a culture of support around parental leave

 Companies need to create and provide a culture of support for working parents throughout the journey from parental leave to working parenthood — and that requires helping all team members change their mindsets towards the parental caregivers within their teams.

 In a recent study entitled ‘Expecting More Than a Baby: Closing the Employee Experience Gap for Working Parents’, statistics suggest that there is still hesitation from new parents when it comes to taking advantage of paid leave.
 While 76 percent of working parents reported having organizational policies that support parental leave, 56 percent admitted to experiencing a disparity between their company’s stated support of taking time off and the responses they encountered when requesting time off.

 57 percent of working parents stated they would have treated their parental leave differently had they had support from management, and an alarming 63 percent of new fathers believe that taking extended leave would be detrimental to their careers.

-When it comes to parental leave, organizations need to take active steps to communicate to their employees that they have permission to use the leave time they’ve been given without the risk of feeling guilt and being perceived as lacking commitment to the organization.
+When it comes to parental leave, organizations should have a clear parental leave plan in place.
+They need to take active steps to communicate to their employees that they have permission to use the paid leave time they’ve been given without the risk of feeling guilt and being perceived as lacking commitment to the organization.